Hiker in front of Gokyo lake, Nepal

 Jichu Drake (6794m)

 Depending on who you talk to, this may or may not be the toughest high altitude trek in Bhutan.
 One thing you can definitely say for sure, though, is that it gets you off the beaten track.
-This not-so-little beauty is gonna take at least three weeks of your time, and you’ll need to be in tip-top condition in terms of strength, fitness and stamina.
+This not-so-little beauty is going to take at least three weeks of your time, and you’ll need to be in tip-top condition in terms of strength, fitness and stamina.

 Everest Base Camp and Gokyo Lakes Trek, Nepal